toppic-suite/toppic-suite/README.md

 export LANGUAGE=en_US.UTF-8
  ```

-All the static libraries included were built using GCC 4.8.
-You might meet the incompatibility during the linking using GCC 5 or other versions of GCC.
+On Linux, all the static libraries included were built using GCC 5.4.
+You might meet the incompatibility during the linking using other versions of GCC.
 You can set the version of compiler in CMakeLists.txt as below:

 ```
-SET(CMAKE_C_COMPILER gcc-4.8)
+SET(CMAKE_C_COMPILER gcc-5.4)
-SET(CMAKE_CXX_COMPILER g++-4.8)
+SET(CMAKE_CXX_COMPILER g++-5.4)
 ```